Paint Protection Film: What is Vinyl Wrapping for Cars?

-At ChipsAway, we understand the desire to keep cars looking brand new and untarnished for as long as possible.
-It’s this desire which leads many car owners to turn to paint protection film, a.k.a. vinyl wrapping.
-We thought we would weigh in on the issue with some information on this product, along with our opinion on it.
+At ChipsAway, we understand the desire to keep car looking brand new for as long as possible.
+It’s this desire that leads many car owners to turn to paint protection film (vinyl wrapping).
+Here is our guide to wrapping and the process, with advice on what to consider before you get your car wrapped.

 What is vinyl wrapping?

 Vinyl wrapping protects or changes your cars paintwork by sticking a layer of vinyl coating over the top of existing paintwork.
 The vinyl can be clear to protect the paintwork, or there are a range of colours to choose from.
 Coloured vinyls will transform your car’s appearance, to make it look unique.